BBC controversies: 2023: Gary Lineker suspension

 In March 2023, Gary Lineker, a sports presenter for the BBC, made a controversial tweet in which he compared the wording in the British government's "Illegal Migration Bill" to the rhetoric of Germany in the 1930s.
-He was subsequently suspended for what the BBC said was a violation of its impartiality policy.
-With other sports presenters supporting Lineker by refusing to work, the BBC changed the format of its sports output, including shortening Match of the Day and broadcasting it with crowd noise rather than a commentary.
+The broadcaster subsequently suspended him for what it said was a violation of its impartiality policy.
+With other sports presenters supporting Lineker by refusing to work, the BBC changed its sports output format, including shortening Match of the Day and broadcasting it with crowd noise rather than a commentary.